 Far less traffic than YouTube

-Vimeo has just over 100 million users.
-That’s a lot, but it’s nothing compared to the mighty YouTube. …so your videos tend to be less ‘visible’.
+Vimeo has over 230 million monthly users.
+That’s a lot, but it’s nothing compared to YouTube’s 1.8 Billion. …so your videos tend to be less ‘visible’.

 Google search results